-The assets of the Company have been pledged as security against a bank loan held by Ark Estates Holdings Limited, which is the Company's immediate parent company, also controlled by Ark Capital Partners I LP Inc. For full details of the bank loan, please refer to the financial statements of Ark Estates Holdings Limited.
+The assets of the Company have been pledged as security against a bank loan held by Ark Estates Holdings Limited, which is the Company's immediate parent company, also controlled by Ark Capital Partners I LP Inc. For full details of the bank loan, please refer to the financial statements of Ark Estates Holdings Limited available at Companies House.